little-brother/dcim-list/README.md

 > Capacity Management, Asset Management, Real Time Monitoring, Change Management, Impact Assessment and Analysis, Customer & Contact Management

 :arrow_forward: [Overview](http://content.screencast.com/users/CENTEROS/folders/CENTEROS%20Demos/media/bb7cbeb4-0d49-4b76-866e-1a6c025302aa/CENTEROS-Movie-2015.mp4)

+## <a name = "concertim"></a> [Concertim](http://www.concertim.com/uk/products/concertim-suite) by Concertim Infrastructure Management Limited
+> The modules available for you to choose from are: Asset Control, Power Control, Environmental Control, Facilities Control, IT Control, VM Control.
+> The Concertim having initially been brought to market by [Concurrent Thinking Ltd](#concurrent).

 ## <a name = "cormant"></a> [Cormant-CS](http://cormant.com/solutions/dcim/) by Cormant
 > Cormant-CS is a complete DCIM solution that delivers unmatched functionality, intuitive ease of use, and rapid return on investment.